 I decided to pursue a Masters in Counselling later in life.
 After graduating, my interests broadened and I studied with teachers around the world in a wide range of well established therapeutic frameworks and techniques.
 It became apparent to me that our mental narratives are only a part of what limits us.
-Through the various trainings I gained a true understanding of the interconnectedness of emotions, the mind and the physical body.
+Through various trainings I gained a true understanding of the interconnectedness of emotions, the mind and the physical body.
 This informs my current practice as an integrative counsellor.

-A passion for learning keeps me up to date with the latest research and developments in emotional health and well-being, and I continue to train and attend international workshops and conferences.
+A passion for learning helps me to keep up to date with the latest research and developments in emotional health and well-being, and I continue to train and attend international workshops and conferences.

 Originally from India, I’ve travelled widely and lived in Singapore, London and Istanbul.
 My two amazing children are a constant source of inspiration to me.
 I currently reside in Hong Kong, where I have lived and worked since 2004.